 Key takeaways

-• Myrbetriq is an FDA-approved treatment for overactive bladder with fewer side effects than many other therapies, but alternatives may be sought due to cost, side effects, or treatment failure.
+Myrbetriq is an FDA-approved treatment for overactive bladder with fewer side effects than many other therapies, but alternatives may be sought due to cost, adverse effects, or treatment failure.

-• Consultation with a healthcare provider is crucial when considering switching from Myrbetriq to an alternative treatment due to ineffectiveness, adverse effects, or expense.
+Consultation with a healthcare provider is crucial when considering switching from Myrbetriq to an alternative treatment.

 Overactive bladder (OAB) is a troublesome syndrome, marked by urinary urgency and urinary frequency, along with nocturia (urinating at night) and urinary incontinence in some cases.
 Understandably, the impact on one’s personal, social, and professional life can be substantial.
 Myrbetriq (mirabegron) is an effective treatment option for OAB and has a Food and Drug Administration (FDA) indication for the condition.
 The drug has fewer side effects than many other therapies, but nonetheless, the cost or common adverse effects of Myrbetriq can push an individual to look for alternatives.
 That search can also be prompted by Myrbetriq treatment failure, considering that the symptoms of overactive bladder can be quite challenging to adequately control.